jon-marks/PVPlant/docs/source/03_input_information/02_energy_consumption_records.rst

 PVPlant modelling, Solar Energy production offset Load Demand time-step to time-step.
-If the projected load-demand is not accurate, these inaccuracies accumulate as the Load Demand after Solar Offset will not be accurate, billing will not be accurate, and nor will any of the resulting financial modelling, leading to poor decision making from inaccurate results.
+If the projected load-demand is not accurate, these inaccuracies accumulate as the Load Demand after Solar Offset will not be accurate, billing will not be accurate, and nor will any of the resulting financial modelling, leading to poor decision-making from inaccurate results.

 Smart Meter Logs
 ----------------